BRIEF SUMMARY AND INTRODUCTION: Until just a few

 service firm that operates as an LLC, rather than as a

-not allow professional service firms to operate in
+professional service firms to operate in the LLC form.)

 Professional firms will often find it preferable to

-operate in the form of professional corporations, and
+operate in the form of professional corporations, electing

 S corporation status, rather than as LLCs, since all